Free quote

 Yes.
 Prior to applying your inlay mould, MDF or plywood sheets are usually installed in place of gyprock or on top of the existing wall (especially if this is part of a renovation) at the full height of your wainscoting to the chair rail.
 Square DAR finished timbers are then fixed to create a board and batten look.

-Is wainscoting modern?
+Is wainscoting expensive in Australia?

 What is the difference between wainscoting and beadboard?